Jabka666/scpcb-ue-my/README.md

-# SCP - Containment Breach Ultimate Edition
+# SCP - Containment Breach Ultimate Edition Reborn

 The game is based on the works of the SCP Foundation community (http://www.scp-wiki.net/).